 During the three months ended September 30, 2010 there were 5,836,661 shares of the Company's preferred stock that converted into 5,836,661 shares of the Company's common stock.
 During the three months ended December 31, 2010 there were 2,056,665 shares of the Company's preferred stock that converted into 2,056,665 shares of the Company's common stock.
 During the three months ended March 31, 2011 there were 500,001 shares of the Company's redeemable preferred stock that converted into 499,999 shares of the Company's common stock.
-During the three months ended June 30, 2011 there were 671,665 shares of the Company's redeemable preferred stock that converted into 671,665 shares of the Company's common stock.
-During the three months ended September 30, 2011 there were 370,000 shares of the Company's redeemable preferred stock that converted into 370,000 shares of the Company's common stock.
-During the three months ended December 31, 2011 there were 316,667 shares of the Company's redeemable preferred stock that converted into 316,667 shares of the Company's common stock.
+During the three months ended June 30, 2011 there were 671,665 shares of the Company's redeemable preferred stock that converted into 671,665 shares of the Company's redeemable preferred stock that converted into 671,665 shares of the Company's redeemable preferred stock that converted into 370,000 shares of the Company's common stock.
+During the three months ended December 31, 2011 there were 316,667 shares of the Company's redeemable preferred stock that converted into 316,667 shares of the Company's redeemable preferred stock that converted into 316,667 shares of the Company's redeemable preferred stock that converted into 316,000 shares of the Company's redeemable preferred stock that converted into 316,000 shares of the Company's redeemable preferred stock that converted into 316,000 shares of the Company's redeemable preferred stock that converted into 316,000 shares of the Company's redeemable preferred stock that converted into 316,000 shares of the Company's redeemable preferred stock that converted into 316,000 shares of the Company's redeemable preferred stock that converted into 316,000 shares of the Company's redeemable preferred stock that converted into 316,000 shares of the Company's redeemable preferred stock that converted into 316,000 shares of the Company's redeemable preferred stock that converted into 316,000 shares of the Company's redeemable preferred stock that converted into 316,000 shares of the Company's redeemable preferred stock that converted into 316,000 of the Company's redeemable preferred stock that converted into 100,000 shares of the Company's common stock.
+During the three months ended September 30, 2012 there were 490,000 shares of the Company's redeemable preferred stock that converted into 490,000 shares of the Company's common stock.
+During the three months ended December 31, 2012 there were 463,480 shares of the Company's redeemable preferred stock that converted into 463,480 shares of the Company's common stock.